 Respiratory system anatomy

 At the cellular level, the respiratory system contains specialized cells called goblet cells.
-They are present in the tissues that line the insides of the airways from the trachea down through the bronchioles.
-Goblet cells secrete mucus.
-This viscous material helps keep tissues moisturized while also acting as a first line of defense against harmful invaders.
-Mucus helps protect the airways because it contains antibodies and enzymes that can kill dangerous bacteria.
+These specialized cells reside in the tissues that line the insides of the airways from the trachea down through the bronchioles.

 What causes chronic bronchitis in dogs?